Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Dagadusheth Halwai Ganapati — second visit for the morning puja, which is more peaceful than evenings.
 The extraordinary flower decorations change daily.

-• Koregaon Park — Pune’s most upscale neighbourhood, with excellent cafes, restaurants, boutiques, and distinctive old-world bungalow architecture from the colonial past.
+• Koregaon Park — Pune’s most upscale neighborhood, with excellent cafes, restaurants, boutiques, and distinctive old-world bungalow architecture from the colonial past.

 Meals: Breakfast, Dinner | Accommodation: JW Marriott Pune / Taj Hotels Pune / Hyatt Regency Pune (4–5 Star)